-How voir dire was conducted in the present case is helpful to understanding the context of the members' answers.
+How voir dire was conducted is helpful to understanding the context of the members' answers.
 Here, after the military judge swore in the prospective members, he provided preliminary instructions.
 These instructions did not provide details on the case or hint at any legal theories that counsel might present, nor did the preliminary instructions elucidate the law.
 After the military judge provided all prospective members his preliminary instructions, he allowed counsel to individually question the prospective members, starting with trial counsel.
-To be clear, at the point of individual voir dire, the members knew nothing about the case but for the general nature of the charges, and they had not yet been instructed on the law.
-In answering questions from the military judge and counsel, the members relied on their general
+To be clear, at the point of individual voir dire, the members knew nothing about the case except for the general nature of the charges, and they had not yet been instructed on the law.
+In answering questions from the military judge and counsel, the members relied on their general military training, common sense, education, and experience.
+The issue, therefore, is not whether they walked through the door with proper and accurate legal knowledge, but rather whether they met the criteria found in R.C.M.
+912 to serve as impartial panel members.
+In the event questioning from counsel elicits views contrary to

-&lt;sup>42 United States v.
+&lt;sup>47 United States v.
 Elfayoumi, 66 M.J.
 354 (C.A.A.F.
 2008).

-&lt;sup>43 Bragg, 66 M.J. at 326 (quoting United States v.
+&lt;sup>48 Bragg, 66 M.J. at 326 (quoting United States v.
 Rome, 47 M.J.
 467, 469 (C.A.A.F.
 1998)).

-&lt;sup>44 United States v.
+&lt;sup>49 United States v.
 Clay, 64 M.J.
 274, 277 (C.A.A.F.
 2007).

-&lt;sup>45 At trial, although defense counsel did not challenge all of the challenged members on actual and implied bias grounds, the military judge considered whether the members had displayed actual or implied bias in his rulings.
+&lt;sup>50 At trial, although defense counsel did not challenge all of the challenged members on actual and implied bias grounds, the military judge considered whether the members had displayed actual or implied bias in his rulings.

-military training, common sense, education, and experiences.
-The issue, therefore, is not whether they walked through the door with proper and accurate legal knowledge, but rather whether they met the criteria found in R.C.M.
-912 to serve as impartial panel members.
-In the event questioning from counsel elicits views contrary to counsel's legal theories of the case or that perhaps even shows bias, it is permissible to attempt to rehabilitate the members, querying them on whether they can abide by the military judge's instructions on the law.
+counsel's legal theories of the case, or that perhaps even demonstrates potential bias, it is permissible to attempt to rehabilitate the members, querying them on whether they can abide by the military judge's instructions on the law.

 Appellant argues that Captain [Capt] Delta, Master Sergeant [MSgt] Peters, MSgt Conway, Gunnery Sergeant [GySgt] Stewart, and Staff Sergeant [SSgt] Carter should have been removed from the panel for actual or implied bias due to their incorrect views of the law.
 We disagree.
-To agree with Appellant that members whose initial understanding of the law cannot be rehabilitated would forever demand that members walk through the court room door with correct, exacting legal awareness that only lawyers trained in sexual assault litigation would possess.
-We note that what the system demands is impartial members-members who leave the court-martial free from substantial doubt as to its legality, fairness, and impartiality.
-But to thoroughly answer the issues presented by Appellant, we will address each challenge individually.
+Appellant's foundational argument that members whose initial understanding of the law cannot be rehabilitated is incorrect.
+What the system demands is impartial members who will obey the military judge's instructions.